 NO Tricks or Treats just Real Dogs, in Real Life, doing Real Training

-TCK9 is a learning institution dedicated to educating dog owners, teaching them how to communicate properly, while training their dog.
+TCK9 is a learning institution dedicated to educating dog owners by teaching them how to communicate properly with their dogs.
 This will ensure a healthy, happier dog and owner relationship.

 Our program was designed by a Retired K9 Police Officer who has imported, trained, certified, and worked on the streets as a K9 officer.
 He has trained and sold dogs to police departments and has been training dogs since 1984.
 They're probably less than 5 people in the United States who has imported green dog, trained and certified those dogs, and personally worked those same dogs in a big city like Chicago Housing Projects.
 What does this all mean?
 Well, It means the he was able to field test in own product and make necessary correction to guarantee optimum performance in real life conditions.
 Even the toughest dog still must be obedient and respond to training.

 So we bring to you a program for Real World applications.
 What does Real World Application mean?
 Simply put, NO TRICKS, or TREATS.
 We don't bribe our dogs while training.
 Can any of our K9 Police Officers, or Military K9 Officers carry a bag full of treats to give to their dogs every time they ask their dogs to complete a task.
 No!
 These are some of the most highly trained dogs on the planet.
 The methods that they were trained in don't include treats.
 So why do so many civilians feel the need to discount the methods given to us by the proud and fearless dog teams that protect our country here and abroad.